"

 Introduction

 Aerospace engineering students soon begin to ask when they can start to solve actual problems relevant to aircraft, rockets, or spacecraft.
-Of course, it is natural to ask such questions, even early on in an engineering education.
-However, practical problem-solving in engineering is a serious business that requires that engineers-in-training become well-versed in the fundamental subjects appropriate to their field.
-Besides the usual engineering disciplines, this process of learning and becoming proficient will inevitably include having a solid background in physics, chemistry, mathematics, numerical methods, and computer programming.
+Of course, it is natural to ask such questions, even in the early stages of an engineering education.
+However, practical problem-solving in engineering is a serious business that requires engineers-in-training to become well-versed in the fundamental subjects relevant to their field.
+In addition to the usual engineering disciplines, this process of learning and becoming proficient will inevitably require a solid foundation in physics, chemistry, mathematics, numerical methods, and computer programming.

-In general, engineering problem-solving is an established and well-proven process in which the bigger problem is first dissected into smaller, more manageable, and better digestible parts, as illustrated in the figure below for a flight vehicle.
-Then, each vehicle component can be analyzed separately, at least initially, perhaps with the aid of experiments, mathematical models, numerical models, or usually all of these.
-Finally, the understanding and functionality of the parts can be reassembled using a synthesis approach to understand the flight vehicle as a whole, with interactions considered, too.
-Of course, such an approach is never perfect, but it forms at least one rational basis for understanding and designing complex engineering systems, including aircraft and spacecraft.
+In general, engineering problem-solving is an established and well-proven process in which the bigger problem is first dissected into smaller, more manageable, and perhaps better digestible parts, as illustrated in the figure below for a flight vehicle.
+However, the smaller parts are not mutually exclusive.
+Then, each vehicle component can be analyzed separately, at least initially, perhaps through experiments, mathematical models, numerical models, or a combination of these working approaches.
+Finally, the understanding and functionality of the parts can be reassembled using a synthesis approach to comprehend the flight vehicle as a whole, considering interactions as well.
+Of course, such an approach is always flawed, but it forms at least one rational basis for understanding and designing complex engineering systems, including aircraft and spacecraft.

-Problem-solving in aerospace engineering most often involves the dissection of the bigger problem into smaller, more analyzable parts, followed by synthesis to create an understanding of the entire problem.
-The smaller parts are not always mutually exclusive.
+Problem-solving most often involves breaking down the larger problem into smaller, more manageable parts, followed by synthesis to gain an understanding of the entire problem.

 Today, aerospace engineers must also have increasingly multidisciplinary technical skill sets, which means they must follow a broader-based educational path and become more knowledgeable and versatile in using a more comprehensive range of subject matter.
-It is no longer sufficient to be an aerodynamics specialist or “aerodynamicist,” or a “structural dynamicist” or an “acoustician,” and successful aerospace engineers must be technically broad and increasingly versatile to operate in interdisciplinary contexts.
+It is no longer sufficient to be an aerodynamics specialist or “aerodynamicist,” or a “structural dynamicist,” or an “acoustician.”
+Successful aerospace engineers must be technically broad and increasingly versatile to work with others in interdisciplinary contexts.

-Furthermore, using artificial intelligence (or AI), machine learning, and big data analytics is increasingly prevalent in the aerospace industry, for which new engineers must know the benefits and limitations.
-As the industry evolves and solves more challenging problems, it is also crucial that aerospace engineers continue to develop their problem-solving skills throughout their careers to stay current with the latest technological advancements.
+Furthermore, artificial intelligence (AI), machine learning, and big data analytics are becoming increasingly prevalent in the aerospace industry, and engineers must understand the benefits and limitations of these technologies.
+As the industry evolves and tackles increasingly complex problems, it is also crucial that aerospace engineers continually develop their problem-solving skills throughout their careers to stay current with the latest technological advancements.

 Learning Objectives